-1.2 Relevant Experience and Expertise of Assessor and Reviewer
+1.2 Relevant Experience and Expertise of Assessor

-Sanghamitra Nidhi Dutta of Fehily Timoney and Company (FT) was responsible for completing the EIA Screening Assessment in this case.
+Sanghamitra Nidhi Dutta of Fehily Timoney and Company (FT) was responsible for completing the EIA Screening Assessment.
 Sanghamitra is a Project Environmental Scientist working with the Circular Economy and Environment Team in FT, with four years of experience.
 She holds a MSc. in Global Change: Ecosystem Science and Policy from University College Dublin.

-The report has been reviewed by Richard Deeney of FT.
+Richard Deeney of Fehily Timoney and Company (FT) was responsible for checking, peer reviewing and finalising the EIA Screening Assessment.
 Richard is a Principal Environmental Scientist working as part of the Circular Economy and Environment Team in FT.
 Richard holds a B.Sc.
 First Class Honours degree in Environmental Management from Dublin Institute of Technology.
 Richard is a Chartered Environmentalist with the Society for the Environment.
-Richard has 11 years' experience working in environmental assessment/management.
+Richard has 13 years' experience working in environmental assessment/ management.